 Research and clinical trials are essential for the advance of medicine.
-With each new breakthrough in medications and diagnostic approaches, effectiveness of the innovation can only be assessed by putting the medical breakthroughs into practice with individuals affected by the disease.
+The effectiveness of each new breakthrough can only be assessed by putting them into practice with individuals affected by the disease.

 From the definition of a clinical trial to information and questions that are good to ask your doctor before participating in a trial, this section address many of the common questions that arise when deciding to join in supporting vasculitis research.